shishir127/arcadian-octo-adventure/README.md

 * Clean, good code

 ## Set up the project
-Clone the project into the src folder of your project e.g. project_name/src/<contents of arcadian-octo-adventure>.
+1. Clone the project into the src folder of your project e.g. project_name/src/<contents of arcadian-octo-adventure>.
+2. Execute `go get github.com/stretchr/testify1

 ## Build/Install
 Execute `go build life` or `go install life` from the parent directory.